 What Is a Mutual Fund's Beta?

-A mutual fund's Beta can be used as a predictor of the fund's volatility, or movement in price up and down, compared to a benchmark.
-Investors can use Beta to determine an investment security's market risk and thus its appropriateness for a particular investor's risk tolerance.
-In this article, we simplify Beta and how to use it in investing.
+When choosing the best mutual funds for you, it's useful to understand it's risk before you buy.
+This is where the mutual fund beta can help.
+Beta can be used as a predictor of the fund's volatility, or movement in price up and down, compared to a benchmark.
+Investors can use beta to measure market risk and to see if the fund is appropriate for their risk tolerance.

 Beta, with regard to mutual fund investing, is a measure of a particular fund's movement (ups and downs) compared to the overall market.
-For reference, the market is given a beta of 1.00.
-If a fund's beta, or what Morningstar calls "best-fit beta," is 1.20, this tells an investor that they can expect the fund being measured to have returns 20% higher than the index in an up market and 20% lower in a down market.
+The beta for the market is 1.00.
+If the mutual fund beta is 1.10, this indicates that the fund has performed 10% better than its benchmark index in up markets and 10% below the index in down markets.

-For example, if a fund's "best-fit index" is the S&P 500 and the index has a return of 10% this year, the investor would expect the fund with a beta of 1.20 to have a return of 12%.
-Conversely, if the S&P 500 index fell 10% during the given year, the fund with a beta of 1.20 would be expected to fall 12% during that year.
+For example, if a fund's benchmark index is the S&P 500 and the index has a return of 10% this year, the investor would expect the fund with a beta of 1.10 to have a return of 11%.
+Conversely, if the S&P 500 index fell 10% during the given year, the fund with a beta of 1.10 would be expected to fall 11% during that year.

-A mutual fund investor can use beta in planning their fund selection to determine volatility of the fund and to compare its sensitivity in movement to the overall market.
-Beta can be considered a measure of sensitivity or of volatility.
-Beta measures higher than 1.00 will indicate higher highs but lower lows (wider swings in price or NAV for mutual funds).
+A mutual fund investor can use beta in planning their fund selection.
+This is done to determine volatility of the fund and to compare its sensitivity in movement to the overall market.
+Beta measures that are higher than 1.00 will indicate higher highs but lower lows (wider swings in price or NAV for mutual funds).

 A mutual fund investor looking for a fund with less volatility (less swings in price or NAV) might look for funds with betas lower than 1.00.
-Beta is also used for planning for fund diversification and can be used as part of the process of building a portfolio of mutual funds.
+Investors may also choose to diversify around a core holding buy selecting other funds with different betas than the index.
+In this regard, beta can be used for planning for fund diversification and can be used as part of the process of building a portfolio of mutual funds.

-Should You Use Beta for Choosing Mutual Funds?
+Should You Use Beta to Choose a Fund?